 The following figure shows a basic configuration.
 The important settings are Named Credential which should match the name of the Named Credential created earlier, Translation Enabled, and Append Transcript.

-Customize Console App
+Classic: Customize Console App

-Add the Language I/O page to your console app by going to Setup > Build > Create > Apps
+If you are working in Classic, you need to add the Language I/O page to your console app by going to Setup > Build > Create > Apps

-Setting up Locally Stored Custom Greetings
+Appendix I. Set up Locally Stored Custom Greetings

 Create a new set of custom tabs for Language I/O Connection TImeout Messages and Language I/O Greetings.
-Add the tabs to the console you are hosting
+Add the tabs to the console you are hosting.

 Language I/O Connection Timeout Message